mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 ## Hierarchical Organization of Mia-Platform Console

-Mia-Platform Console is organized into hierarchical levels to help users navigate its structure effectively.
-Starting from the highest level down to the most detailed, this section provides a quick guide for understanding the architecture.
+The Mia-Platform Console is structured hierarchically to facilitate efficient navigation for users.
+This section offers a concise guide to understanding its architecture, starting from the highest level down to the most detailed.

-- **Console:** The overarching workspace and management environment, serving as the primary gateway to the platform.
+- **Console**: The overarching workspace and management environment, serving as the primary gateway to the platform.
-- **Company:** An organizational entity that acts as a container for projects.
-It can represent the entire organization or a specific operational unit.
+- **Companies**: Organizational entities,one company acts as a container for projects.
+They can represent the entire organization or specific operational units.
-- **Project:** A structured collection of microservices, configurations, and data.
-It might represent a full digital system or a specific component.
+- **Projects**: Structured collections of microservices, configurations, and data within a Company.
+A project might represent a digital system, a specific component or a Package Business Capability (PBC).
 - **Project Sections:** Designated areas within a project that delineate and organize functionalities and tasks.

 This structure ensures clear and scalable management of resources and activities within Mia-Platform Console.